After 4.2 million COVID-19 cases in November, U.S. pins hope on vaccine

 In the meantime, leading health officials are pleading with Americans to follow their recommendations and help arrest a pandemic that killed more than 36,000 people in November, pushing hospitalizations to a record high of nearly 93,000 on Sunday, according to a Reuters tally.

-The widespread impact of the pandemic has led Merriam-Webster to choose “pandemic” as the Word of the Year after it racked up the most online dictionary lookups of any word.
+The widespread impact of the outbreak has led Merriam-Webster to choose “pandemic” as the Word of the Year after it racked up the most online dictionary lookups of any word.

-“Sometimes a single word defines an era, and it’s fitting that in this exceptional - and exceptionally difficult - year, a single word came immediately to the fore,” the dictionary publisher said.

-With more than 10,000 people dying and 1.1 million contracting the novel coronavirus in the week ended Sunday, Trump has remained focused on overturning the results of the Nov.
-3 election won by President-elect Joe Biden, denying Trump a second term.
+With more than 10,000 people dying and 1.1 million contracting the coronavirus in the week ended Sunday, Republican Trump has remained focused on overturning the results of the Nov.
+3 election won by Democratic President-elect Joe Biden, denying Trump a second term.

 Biden has pledged to make combating the coronavirus his top priority upon taking office on Jan.
 20, saying he will rely on the best scientific evidence.